jptacek/JPtacek.com/src/documents/2013/04/outlook-com-email-aliases/index.html.md

 tags: ["Ephemera","Outlook.com","Web"]
 ---

+**Update:** That did not last long...
+Apparently Microsoft will soon enable the ability to log in via aliases (from [Outlook.com](http://blogs.office.com/b/microsoft-outlook/archive/2013/04/17/outlook-com-gets-two-step-verification-sign-in-by-alias-and-new-international-domains.aspx) blog).
+Hopefully this will be an optional feature.

 I have had my Microsoft account migrated from the old Hotmail to the new Outlook.com look for a while now.
 In general, the new Outlook.com has a MUCH better user interface than the old Hotmail.

 I have also been migrating away from my Gmail account to a different email provider.
-I have been using Gmail for a LONG time, since 2004\.
+I have been using Gmail for a LONG time, since 2004.
 However, some recent privacy snafus on Google's part and the abandonment of Google Reader inspired me to migrate over.
 So I have decided to give Outlook.com a try (and don't worry, I have no illusions about Microsoft and my privacy either<span style="font-family:Wingdings">J</span>)

 Now that I am paying more attention to Outlook I have run across a feature I wasn't previously aware of, and it is awesome.
 What feature is that?
 Outlook.com email aliases.